CARSON CITY — There is something good about a recession after all.

-Nevada prisons house about 12,700 inmates, along with another 400 in restitution centers.
+Nevada prisons house about 12,700 inmates, with another 400 in restitution centers.

 Skolnik said the prison system is about 720 below budgeted projections for the inmate population.

-He told legislators that the prison population will grow by 1 percent to 1.5 percent annually during the next couple of years, compared to 3 percent growth rates in the past.
+He told legislators that the prison population will grow by 1 percent to 1.5 percent annually during the next couple of years, compared with 3 percent growth rates in the past.

 Because of the stagnant growth, Skolnik has reduced the long-term projections for new prison facilities needed over the next nine years.
-But he still wants to close the Nevada State Prison in Carson City, while building a new Prison 8 near Indian Springs, about 35 miles northwest of Las Vegas, and eventually a Prison 9 for women inmates, also in Indian Springs.
+But he still wants to close Nevada State Prison in Carson City, while building Prison 8 near Indian Springs, about 35 miles northwest of Las Vegas, and eventually Prison 9, for female inmates, also in Indian Springs.

 State Public Works Board Manager Gus Nunez said because of the slow growth in the prison population, the state will have to spend $762 million on new prison construction between now and 2018, compared with an earlier $980 million projection.